The Gorilla Mystery

 The Gorilla Mystery is a 1930 Mickey Mouse animated film produced by Walt Disney for Columbia Pictures, as part of the Mickey Mouse film series.
 It was the twenty-second Mickey Mouse short to be produced, the seventh of that year.

 The short is a spoof of the 1925 play The Gorilla by Ralph Spence, which had been made into a 1927 silent film and a sound remake.

+Due to being published in 1930, the cartoon will enter the public domain on January 1, 2026.

 Plot

 Mickey Mouse reads in the newspaper that a gorilla has escaped from the zoo, and he calls Minnie to warn her.
 She is not afraid, and sings a song to Mickey over the phone.
 Then the gorilla breaks into her house and kidnaps her, and Mickey—hearing her screams over the telephone—rushes to save the damsel in distress.
 The gorilla takes Minnie upstairs to the attic and ties her up, then plays cat and mouse with Mickey.
 At the end, the gorilla trips over the rope, knocking him senseless.
 Mickey and Minnie dance to celebrate their narrow escape.